dylancvdean/de10-rts/README.md

 ## Acknowledgements

 Thanks to Sorgelig, Rysha, Ziggurat, alanswx, r0ni and Locutus73 for their insights.
-Thanks to amoore2600 and michaelshmitty
+Thanks to amoore2600 and michaelshmitty.
 Thanks to everyone else who contributes to the MiSTer FPGA project.

 ## Disclaimer